Mathnerd314/stroscot/docs/Commentary/Verification.rst

 Equivalence
 -----------

+Since the semantics of method dispatch and concurrency are non-deterministic, we would like to verify that the program is well-defined.
+This takes the form of checking that all execution paths of a program produce equivalent results.
+It's similar to confluence but a little weaker.

-Equivalence of pure programs is based on comparing results over all possible inputs.
+Equivalence of pure programs is based on comparing the return value, and discarding exceptions.

 Equivalence of I/O programs is based on comparing events: we represent all I/O actions in a datatype and then compare as for pure programs.

 In the literature there is a notion of bisimulation.
 But here our state transition graph includes computation transitions, while the amount of computation is not relevant for equivalence.
 But of course bisimulation implies equivalence.

-One use for equivalence is finding dead or redundant code.
-For example, if the program is equivalent when commenting out a line of code, or if a boolean expression is reversed.
+Equivalence gives a stronger notion of dead or redundant code.
+For example, if the program is equivalent when commenting out an I/O statement, or if all the paths of a conditional statement are the same.

 Supercompilation
 ----------------